vinu4794/Dining-Concierge-Chatbot/README.md

 ## Project Goal
-Implement a serverless, microservice-driven web application.
-Specifically, you will build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.
+Implement a serverless, microservice-driven web
+application: Specifically, to build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.